syncfusion-content/wpf-docs/wpf/DocIo/Importing-and-Exporting.md

 Underline types and colors are ignored.</td></tr>
 </table>

-> Note: Currently Doc to Html conversion and vice-versa is not supported in Silverlight and Windows Phone 8 applications.
+N> Currently Doc to Html conversion and vice-versa is not supported in Silverlight and Windows Phone 8 applications.

 ## Loading and Saving a Text Document